naumch1k/react-mesto-api-full/frontend/README.md

 password: *testtest*

 ## Description
-"Around th US" is a portfolio project created as a part of a study at [Yandex.Practicum](https://practicum.yandex.com/web/ "Web Development Program") - online photo-sharing application with __user login and authentication__ features added.
+"Around th US" is a portfolio project created as a part of a study at [Practicum Bootcamp](https://practicum.com/software-engineer/ "Software Engineering Program") - online photo-sharing application with __user login and authentication__ features added.

 ### Functionality
 * User authorization and registration